ga-wdi-boston/js/README.md

 Although ECMAScript 6 ([ES6](http://www.ecma-international.org/ecma-262/6.0/)) is the latest standard, adopted in June of 2015, we'll mostly focus on features from the [ES5](http://www.ecma-international.org/ecma-262/5.1/) standard.
 Some of the references in this document may include descriptions of ES6 features.
 These features will usually be denoted with `(new in ECMAScript 6)` in the main text or with a **flask icon** in the navigation sidebar.

 `let` and `const` are the primary ES6 features introduced in this training.
+In order to to use these features, we'll need to be in strict mode.

 ## Objectives